yousefshabaneg/supermarket-backend/Readme.md

 # SuperMarket Backend API

-This project is an SuperMarket backend API built using Typescript, Node.js, Express.js, and MongoDB with Mongoose.
+This project is a SuperMarket backend API built using Typescript, Node.js, Express.js, and MongoDB with Mongoose.
 It includes features for managing admins, cashiers, branches, products, categories and receipts, along with JWT-based authentication and authorization.

 ## Table of Contents